ingararntzen/timingdocs/docs/source/misc/events.rst

 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 When an event is triggered, the execution of event callbacks is always decoupled using ``Promise.then()``.
 This avoids nested invocation of event callbacks which may be confusing and hard to debug.

+Same Callback
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+It is safe to use the same event callback with multiple subscriptions.
+For instance, in some cases it may be practical to handle different event types using only one callback.
+If needed, the *eInfo* parameter of :js:meth:`event_callback` identifies the source of the event, i.e. the event provider and the event name.

 This